 Shades of old Canton hide in the shadows of glittering Guangzhou.
 This is China’s third-largest city, a booming metropolis and a far cry from the village it once was.
 As the birthplace of Cantonese cuisine and a rich history influenced by the British and Portuguese, there are plenty of exciting things to do in Guangzhou.

-As China steams towards the future, the remnants of old Canton, however charming, are gradually being overshadowed by Guangzhou’s new image.
+As China steams towards the future, the remnants of old Canton, however charming, are gradually being overshadowed by Guangzhou’s new image and contemporary Chinese landmarks.

 Gleaming skyscrapers, modern shopping malls and contemporary buildings are adding to the city’s sleek lines.